MattTriano/triage/CONTRIBUTING.rst

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.
-* Remember that this is a volunteer-driven project, and that contributions are welcome :)

 Get Started!
 ------------